Bernard Fitzalan-Howard, 16th Duke of Norfolk: Personal life

-Like Dexter, the Duke was a keen follower of horse-racing, and, as President of Sussex County Cricket Club, he was often at Hove and Arundel and had appointed Dexter county captain.
-When his appointment was announced it was joked that only a duke could manage "Lord Ted".
-In those days the MCC tour was seen as a social event and the team were scheduled to attend many high society events for which the Duke was well suited.
-His relationship with Fred Trueman was mixed; he first spoke to him at the Second Test by calling "Trueman!
-Over here!" and beckoning him with his finger, to which the fast bowler took exception, but they later became good friends.
-Socially, the Duke was a great success, his transparent enjoyment of the game and affability with the players, press and public making him popular.

-As Earl Marshal of England, while in Australia he prepared the Queen's 1963 Royal Visit.
-He had to return to Great Britain for reasons of state for a month during the tour, which allowed Griffith to fly out and take over in his absence, thus gaining useful experience of touring Australia.

 Dukedom of Norfolk and Earl Marshal

 As Duke of Norfolk, he was Earl Marshal and Hereditary Marshal of England.
 In that capacity, the Duke had helped to organise various state ceremonies such as the coronation of King George VI in 1937 and that of Queen Elizabeth II in 1953.
 He also helped to organise the state funerals of King George VI in 1952 and of Winston Churchill in 1965.
 In 1969, he also took part in the planning for the investiture of Prince Charles as the Prince of Wales.

 On his death, the dukedom passed to his second cousin once removed Miles Stapleton-Fitzalan-Howard, 12th Baron Beaumont, 4th Baron Howard of Glossop.
 The Lordship of Herries of Terregles, being an old Scottish peerage, was inherited by his eldest daughter, Anne (14th Lady Herries of Terregles, Baroness Cowdrey of Tonbridge), who later married English cricketer Colin Cowdrey.

+As a keen cricket fan himself, Howard formed his own team in early 1957 to visit Jamaica.
+They played three first-class matches against Jamaica, winning two and drawing the other, and also seven non-first-class matches.
+Howard had been President of Marylebone Cricket Club (MCC) in 1956–57, and was still a member of its committee in 1962.
+MCC invited him to manage the English team in Australia in 1962–63.
+Alec Bedser would be his assistant, so Howard accepted.
+However, due to the demands of his role as Earl Marshal, he had to return to Britain while the tour was in progress.
+While he was in Australia, Howard helped with preparations for the 1963 Royal Visit by the Queen.
+MCC Secretary Billy Griffith replaced him as tour manager.
+In February 1970, another of Howard's teams went to the West Indies, playing first-class matches against the Windward Islands, Trinidad and Tobago, and Barbados.
+They also played six non-first-class matches.